-Mockingbird Valley Sports Complex reserves the right to forfeit any team/person from any league/program for failure to follow any of the policies and procedures outlined in this document, without refund of deposits/session fees.
+Mockingbird Valley Soccer Clubreserves the right to forfeit any team/person from any league/program for failure to follow any of the policies and procedures outlined in this document, without refund of deposits/session fees.

 Teams submitting false or incomplete rosters will face required forfeit for any game under which they play until the roster is complete and accurate.